 Third party contractors, experienced in the decommissioning of a similar Class 1B facility, assisted SRBT in 2014 in the development of the original planning envelopes, and the work packages within each envelope.
-The 2019 revision of the PDP advances this work, updates the facility condition, and modernizes the expected resourcing and costing figures for each discrete work activity.
+The 2019 revision of the PDP advanced this work, updated the facility condition, and modernized the expected resourcing and costing figures for each discrete work activity.
+The 2024 revision of the PDP further advances these concepts.